 The wedding of your dreams can get pricey, fast.
-According to the latest available annual survey conducted by The Knot, couples spend $31,213 on average to say "I do."
-(Although that number might be misleading.)
-But unexpected wedding costs, which can include gratuities, taxes, and pre-wedding trials and tastings, can sideswipe even the most prepared of planners.
+According to a survey conducted by The Knot, couples spend $32,641 on average to say "I do."
+And unexpected wedding costs like gratuities, taxes, and pre-wedding treatments can sideswipe even the most prepared of planners.

-Whether you're looking at a peak or off-season date to have a wedding, we decided to break down these hidden wedding costs, so you know what to anticipate before the big day.
+We break down these hidden wedding costs, so you'll know what to anticipate before your big day.

 Your Wedding Budget